 Another issue that applied mathematicians face is the numerical precision of computers.
 However we compute M^{40,000,000}, it is our job to make sure that the result is still a valid Markov matrix.
-In this case, MATLAB does a pretty good job.
+In this case, MATLAB does a pretty good job; try computing this and verify that the column sums are close to one.